Downtown in Pittsburgh in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2022 by Pennsylvania Historical and Museum Commission.

 Topics and series.
-This historical marker is listed in this topic list: Asian Americans.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in these topic lists: Asian Americans • Immigration • Settlements & Settlers.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.